d-bucur/aoc21-rust/readme.md

 # How to run

-To run a specific day run the specific and pass in the input for that day, example
+To solve a specific day run the corresponding binary and pass in its input, for example example

 ```
 cat inputs/day1.input | cargo run --bin day1p2